Koxpit/Language_Translator/README.md

 # Language_Translator
-Translator for translating words from one language to another.
+ASP NET Core application for translating words from one language to another.